Talkala logo

 Calling friends and family on UAE personal numbers

-• Separate rates: landlines and mobiles on the +971 route are priced differently
+• Separate rates: landlines and mobiles on the +971 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile

-Call the United Arab Emirates with the price upfront
+Best way to call the United Arab Emirates online with the rate shown first

 Rates for calling the UAE